Fox-Network/fox-engine/README.md

 If you want to contribute to this project feel free fork the repository and send us a pull request!

-If you found any type of bugs, please fill out the bug template in the [Issues](https://github.com/Fox-Network/fox-engine/issues)-Tab and we'll take care of it.
+If you found any bugs, ideas or suggestions, please create an issue in the [Issues](https://github.com/Fox-Network/fox-engine/issues)-Tab and we'll take care of it.

-Also if you have ideas or suggestions for lola, please fill out the features template in the [Issues](https://github.com/Fox-Network/fox-engine/issues)-Tab.
-We're happy about every new suggestions!